Basic Prayer Plant Care

-Prayer Plants get their name from the unique way their leaves fold in the evenings, as if they are praying.
-Below you will all the information you need to take care of a Prayer Plant and diagnose any issues you might run into.
+Maranta plants get their nickname Prayer Plants from the unique way their leaves fold in the evenings which looks as if they are praying.
+Below you will find our complete Prayer Plant care guide with all the information you need to take care of your plant as well as deal with any issues you may run into.

 I love the sunshine but too much direct light will damage my leaves.